Portiloop/portiloop-software/README.md

 These first steps will help you set up an SSH connection to the device.

 - Power up the board through the USB power port.
-- Connect another USB cable to the OTG-port on the board and to your _linux_ host machine.
-Follow the following steps to connect to the board through serial:
+- Connect another USB cable to the OTG-port on the board and to your _Linux_ host machine.
+Then connect to the board through serial (or via `mdt`):
-  - `ls /dev/ttyMC*`
-  - `screen /dev/ttyACM0`
+  - `screen /dev/ttyACM0` (or `mdt shell`)
-    If you see a message telling you that screen is busy, you can use `sudo lsof /dev/ttyMC0` and then retry the screen step.
+    If you see a message telling you that screen is busy, you can use `sudo lsof /dev/ttyACM0` and then retry the screen step.
   - Login to the board using default username and password: mendel
 - Once you are logged in, you can now connect to you desired wifi network using `nmtui`.
-- Enable SSH access:
+- Enable SSH access with password by executing `sudo sed -i 's/PasswordAuthentication no/PasswordAuthentication yes/g' /etc/ssh/sshd_config`
-  - Execute `sudo nano /etc/ssh/sshd_config`.
-  - Scroll down to the `PasswordAuthenticated` line and change the 'no' to a 'yes'.
-  - Press `CTRL` + `o` to save your changes, and `CTRL` + `x` to exit the nano editor.
+  - (if this fails, you can instead execute `sudo nano /etc/ssh/sshd_config`, find the `PasswordAuthentication no` line, replace 'no' by 'yes', and save by pressing `CTRL + o`, then `ENTER`, then `CTRL + x`)
+- Note your randomly-generated hostname (displayed as `mendel@your-hostname`) or define a custom hostname (`sudo hostnamectl set-hostname your-hostname`)
 - Shutdown the device (`sudo shutdown now`).
 - Pull the OTG-port cable off before the Coral board reboots (which happens automatically after a few seconds as long as this cable is plugged in)

-Next time you turn the Coral board on, you should be able to ssh into it, using either the ip address or the hostname.
-If some issues arise, make sure you are connected to the same network.
+Next time you turn the Coral board on, you should be able to ssh into it using the hostname (or the ip address of the device):
+- `ssh mendel@your-hostname.local`

+If some issues arise, make sure your PC is connected to the same network as the Coral Dev Board Mini.

 ### Software installation

-- Clone this repository in the home folder,
+- Clone this repository in the home folder: `cd ~ && git clone https://github.com/Portiloop/portiloop-software.git`
-- `cd` into the cloned repository,
+- Go into the cloned repository: `cd ~/portiloop-software`,
-- Run `make` and follow the instructions
+- Run `make` and follow the instructions when prompted
   - Don't forget to reboot the device afterward
 - Note that `make` may fail at several points during installation.
 Whenever it does, just call `make` again.